amit-barman/wordifier/README.md

 # wordifier

-"wordifier" is a simple script written in python it's gives notification in every 30 minute with a new english word, using this script you can abel to lern lots of new english words and its enhance your english vocabulary😊...
+"wordifier" is a simple script written in python it gives a notification in every 30 minute with a new english word, using this script you can abel to lern a lot of new english words and its enhance your english vocabulary 😊...

 # Features